 Fourth-Time DUI Offenses

 A fourth DUI offense within 10 years is a felony regardless of the circumstances involved.
-Even if your BAC was just above the legal limit, you can still be charged with a felony under Pennsylvania law if you have three prior DUIs within the past 10 years.
+Even if your BAC was just above the legal limit, you could still be charged with a felony under Pennsylvania law if you have three prior DUIs within the past 10 years.

 Prior Conviction for Homicide By Vehicle